SkelegonDK/Movie-Trailer-Generator/README.md

 Replace `"YOUR_ELEVENLABS_KEY"` and `"YOUR_OPENROUTER_KEY"` with your actual API keys.
 You can also optionally override the default OpenRouter model and the list of available models here, as shown in the commented-out example.

+## API Usage & Rate Limits

+**OpenRouter**
+- Requests are rate-limited to 1 request per second per user.
+- If you exceed this, you may see errors or be temporarily blocked.
+- Persistent failures will trigger a circuit breaker, temporarily disabling requests for your session.

+**ElevenLabs**
+- Subject to ElevenLabs' own API rate limits (see [official docs](https://docs.elevenlabs.io/)).
+- If you hit a limit, you will see an error and can retry after a short wait.
+- If there are 3 consecutive errors (e.g., network, API, or quota issues), the app will temporarily disable ElevenLabs audio generation for 5 minutes (circuit breaker).
+The UI will clearly show the remaining wait time and disable the button until the timeout expires.

+If you encounter errors, you will see a detailed error message and a Retry button.

 ## Usage

 1. **Run the Streamlit app:**